Volcano erupts on Atlantic island; lava destroys some homes - NewsBreak

 Shortly after the initial explosion rocked the area, one black lava flow with a burning tip immediately slid toward houses in the village of El Paso.
 Mayor Sergio Rodríguez said 300 people in immediate danger were evacuated, roads were closed and authorities urged the curious not to approach the area.

-The lava eventually reached some homes, causing at least one chalet with a tower to crumble.
+The lava eventually destroyed at least eight homes, according to local officials, causing at least one chalet with a tower to crumble.
 Authorities warned that the lava flows could also threaten the municipalities of El Paraíso, Alcalá and surrounding areas.

 Carlota Martín was at an agricultural plot her family has in Todoque, just downhill from the eruption site, when she heard a huge explosion.